 3) Do they have responsibility for programmatic decision making?

 4) Are they required to comply with the applicable Federal program requirements for subawardees?

 5) Do they use federal funds to carry out a program vs. providing goods or services?

-Services are Tricky
+Services to Support Grants are Tricky

 When materials and supplies are purchased, it’s pretty straightforward.